Hussein of Jordan: Six-Day War

 On 5 June 1967 the Six-Day War began after an Israeli strike wiped out Egypt's Air Force.
 The Egyptian army commander in Cairo transmitted to General Riad that the Israeli strike had failed, and that Israel's Air Force was almost wiped out.
 Based on the misleading information from Cairo, Riad ordered the Jordanian army to take offensive positions and attack Israeli targets around Jerusalem.
 Jordanian Hawker Hunters made sorties but were destroyed by Israel when they went to refuel; Syria's and Iraq's air forces followed.
 Israel's air superiority on the first day of war proved decisive.
 Two Israeli jets attempted to assassinate Hussein; one was shot down by anti-aircraft artillery, and the other shot directly at Hussein's office in the royal palace.
 Hussein was not there, the CIA station chief in Amman Jack O'Connell relayed a message threatening the Israelis, and the attempts stopped.
 The Jordanians had prepared a war strategy, but the Egyptian commander insisted to build his strategy based on the misleading information from Egypt.

 By 7 June fighting led the Jordanians to withdraw from the West Bank, and Jerusalem's Old City and the Dome of the Rock were abandoned after desperate fighting.
 Israel blew up the bridges between the two banks to consolidate its control.
 Jordan suffered a severe setback with the loss of the West Bank, which contributed 40% to Jordan's GDP in the tourism, industrial, and agricultural sectors.
 Around 200,000 Palestinian refugees fled to Jordan, destabilizing Jordan's demographics.
 The loss of Jerusalem was critical to Jordan, and specifically for Hussein who held the Hashemite custodianship of Muslim and Christian holy sites in Jerusalem.
 Al-Aqsa mosque is the third holiest site in Islam, believed to be where Muhammad ascended to heaven.
-By 11 June Israel had decisively won the war by capturing the West Bank from Jordan, Gaza and the Sinai from Egypt, and the Golan Heights from Syria.
+By 11 June Israel had decisively won the war by capturing the West Bank from Jordan, the Sinai, including Gaza from Egypt, and the Golan Heights from Syria.
 Nasser and Hussein, recognizing their defeat, sought to work together towards a more moderate stance.

 On 22 November 1967 the United Nations Security Council unanimously approved resolution 242, which became one of Jordan's foreign policy cornerstones.
 It denounced acquisition of territory by force and called on Israel to withdraw from territories occupied in the 1967 war.
 Israel rejected the resolution.
 Hussein restarted talks with Israeli representatives throughout 1968 and 1969, but the talks went nowhere – Shlaim claims the Israelis stalled and that Hussein refused to cede any West Bank territory.